devnull-hub/ansible-appium/README.md

 # Ansible Role: Node.js with Appium Server

+**Issues:** npm global packages is not installing, so doing `shell:` install.
+I have seen this issue in multiple stackoverflow.
+"19.x" will not install on CentOS 7 missing lib's.
+Currently  works for testing purpose.

+Appium server setup of automation environment mobile testing.

 Installs Node.js with Appium on RHEL/CentOS or Debian/Ubuntu.

-An optimized Appium server setup of automation environment for appium testing.
+Ansible Molecule located in the `molecule/` folder using Ubuntu 22 and [geerlingguy][geerlingguy] [CentOS 7 Ansible Test Image][docker-centos7-ansible] image.

 ## Requirements
 ------------
 * Appium 1.22.3
-* Node.js 19.4.0
+* Node.js 16.19.0
-* npm 9.2.0
+* npm 16.19.0

 ## Role Variables